 This research project will develop modeling methods to help companies manage the impact of design change.
 The methods will capture interactions in the design, design process and related systems to help designers evaluate how a change will propagate and what rework will be required.
 The ultimate aim is to help companies make decisions about whether particular changes will be cost-effective.

 This project will suit candidates with an interest in engineering design and engineering management.
+A degree in an engineering discipline with strong academic results are required.
 To be considered please send a full CV stating GPA or equivalent.

-Funding is available for applicants with strong academic results.
+Funding may be available for applicants with strong academic results.
 Worldwide applications are welcome.